 The mechanism to check the record sets registered to the Azure DNS and whether the name resolution is available is provided.

-For details about Azure DNS monitor resources, see "Reference Guide" > "Understanding Azure DNS monitor resources"
+For details about Azure DNS monitor resources, see "Understanding Azure DNS monitor resources" in the "Reference Guide".

 Adding one Azure DNS resource creates one Azure DNS monitor resource automatically.